leanprover/lean4/doc/lean/tutorial.md

 ```

 The theorem `nat_trans3` is somewhat inconvenient to use because it has 7 parameters.
 However, the first four parameters can be inferred from the last 3.
-We can use `_` as placeholder
+We can use `_` as a placeholder
 that instructs Lean to synthesize this expression.
 The synthesis process is based on type inference, and it is
-the most basic forms of automation provided by Lean.
+the most basic form of automation provided by Lean.

 ```lean
       check nat_trans3 _ _ _ _ Hxy Hzy Hzw